netgen-layouts/layouts-ezplatform/INSTALL.md

 Activating legacy eZ Publish extension
 --------------------------------------

-If you use eZ Publish Legacy admin interface in your eZ Platform installation, you might want to activate `nglayouts` legacy extension to be able to add `nglayouts/admin` and `nglayouts/editor` policies to your roles.
+If you use eZ Platform legacy admin interface in your eZ Platform installation, you might want to activate `nglayouts` legacy extension to be able to add `nglayouts/admin` and `nglayouts/editor` policies to your roles.